-Americans take shorter roader trips closer to home this Summer
+Americans take shorter road trips closer to home this Summer

 Covid Trip Protection: In the wake of the current pandemic, it's no surprise that most travelers are concerned about the coronavirus on their next trip.
 While delay and cancellation was still the top reason to buy insurance, Covid related health concerns were close behind.

-- 81 percent want specific info on their COVID status before departure and during the trip.
+- 81 percent of insurance buyers think it's important to have specific info on their COVID status before departure and during the trip.

-- 87 percent want to be covered for emergency medical and hospital expenses.
+- 87 percent find it important to be covered for emergency medical and hospital expenses.

-- 91 percent of Americans wanted to be covered for delays and cancellations.
+- 91 percent of Americans find it important to be covered for delays and cancellations.

 Destinations: When US travelers do go on their post-lockdown getaway this summer, these destinations were their top choices: